Ground-truth retrieval benchmark

 That is the citation guarantee, measured: answers about your code, with file-and-line proof — and an answer engine that declines rather than guesses when retrieval comes up empty.

-One stricter metric, for completeness: in 60% of questions the answer's citations included the exact file our ground truth named.
+One stricter metric, for completeness: in 83% of questions the answer's citations included the exact file our ground truth named (up from 60% after a retrieval fix — see the changelog).
 The remainder answered correctly while citing related code — for example the place a function is used rather than the line it's defined on.
 We publish it because honest benchmarks publish their strictest number, not just their best one.

 Against cloud assistants